Imperial House of Japan: Kyū-Miyake

 Even at the end of the Edo period, the Fushimi-no-miya family was treated as virtually equivalent to the emperor himself, often referred to simply as "Fushimi-dono."
 It was universally understood that the principal collateral branches, from which imperial heirs could arise, descended from this house.
 Notably, Prince Asahiko (also known as Nakagawa-no-miya) emerged as a figure of profound influence, serving as a trusted confidant and political adviser to Emperor Kōmei.
-During the Boshin War, Prince Kōgen of Rinnoji barricaded himself within Kan'ei-ji Temple during the Battle of Ueno and, according to some theories, was even enthroned symbolically as the so-called "Tōbu Emperor," representing the resistance alliance of northern domains (Ōuetsu Reppan Dōmei).
+During the Boshin War, Prince Kōgen of Rinnoji barricaded himself in Kan'ei-ji Temple during the Battle of Ueno and, according to some theories, was even symbolically enthroned as the so-called "Tōbu Emperor," representing the resistance alliance of northern domains (Ōuetsu Reppan Dōmei).

 During the period surrounding the Meiji Restoration, several Fushimi-no-miya members, including Prince Sadayoshi (the 19th head) and Prince Kuniie (the 20th and 23rd heads), renounced priestly life and reentered the secular world, founding new miyake.
 Initially, these new houses were intended to be temporary, limited to a single generation.
-However, given Emperor Meiji’s initial lack of male offspring, and the frail health of his only adult son, Prince Yoshihito (later Emperor Taishō), there emerged an acute concern for the survival of the imperial line.
-Emperor Meiji, thus, strongly advocated for the permanent continuation of these newly formed imperial houses.
+However, given Emperor Meiji’s initial lack of male offspring and the frail health of his only adult son, Prince Yoshihito (later Emperor Taishō), there emerged an acute concern for the survival of the imperial line.
+Emperor Meiji thus strongly advocated the permanent continuation of these newly formed imperial houses.

 The Imperial House Law (Kōshitsu Tenpan) of 1889 enshrined the system of permanent collateral branch families.
 However, succession within these houses was strictly limited to direct descendants; adoption across houses was prohibited.
 Consequently, the Katsura-no-miya line, having become extinct, was abolished; the Kan'in-no-miya line had earlier been merged back into the Fushimi-no-miya lineage; and the Arisugawa-no-miya line was abolished in 1913.
-By the early Taishō period, with the exception of the emperor's immediate family, nearly all collateral imperial houses traced their lineage to Fushimi-no-miya.
+By the early Taishō period, except for the emperor's immediate family, nearly all collateral imperial houses traced their lineage to Fushimi-no-miya.
 As a result, these houses came to be collectively known as the "Fushimi-no-miya Imperial Family."

 The interconnection of these houses deepened further when four daughters of Emperor Meiji married into the Kitashirakawa-no-miya, Takeda-no-miya, Asaka-no-miya, and Higashikuni-no-miya houses.
-However, with Emperor Taishō successfully reaching adulthood and fathering four healthy sons, the crisis of succession abated.
+However, with Emperor Taishō reaching adulthood and fathering four healthy sons, the succession crisis abated.
 Consequently, from the late Taishō era onward, expansion of the collateral houses was deliberately restrained, and many imperial family members were ultimately demoted to commoner status pursuant to specific regulations on "descent to commoner status" (kōzoku no heiminka).

-In the modern era, influenced by the restoration of imperial rule and modeled on European aristocratic norms, male members of the imperial family were required to serve in the military and contribute to the national polity.
+In the modern era, influenced by the restoration of imperial rule and modelled on European aristocratic norms, male members of the imperial family were required to serve in the military and contribute to the national polity.
 Under the Imperial Family Status Ordinance (Kōshitsu Seido), many members of the Fushimi-no-miya lineage took up military roles.
-Which might've contributed with their abolition by the American Occupation Authorities in October 1947.